-Professional saxophonist, vocalist (lead & background) and songwriter, available for studio and live recordings, as ell as live performances.
+Professional saxophonist (tenor, alto & soprano), vocalist (lead & background) and songwriter, available for studio and live recordings, as well as live performances.
+My solo albums are an all music platforms: 1) TIME by A.P.J.
+2) CREATION by A.P.J.

 APJ, an accomplished saxophonist and vocalist, has been performing professionally